Rule XI. Disciplinary Proceedings

 (1) To employ and supervise such staff as may be necessary for the performance of the Executive Attorney's duties, subject to budget limitations established by the Board.

-(2) To assign, periodically and on a rotating basis, an attorney member of a Hearing Committee as a Contact Member to review and approve or suggest modifications of recommendations by Bar Counsel for dismissals, informal admonitions, and the institution of formal charges.
+(2) To assign, periodically and on a rotating basis, an attorney member of a Hearing Committee as a Contact Member to review and approve or suggest modifications of recommendations by Disciplinary Counsel for dismissals, informal admonitions, and the institution of formal charges.

 (3) To assign formal charges, a petition for negotiated disposition, and a contested petition for reinstatement to a Hearing Committee.